-“Life is not a journey to the grave with the intention of arriving safely in a pretty and well- preserved body, but rather to skid in broadside, thoroughly used up, totally worn out, and loudly proclaiming, “WOW!!
+“Life is not a journey to the grave with the intention of arriving safely in a pretty and well- preserved body, find but rather to skid in broadside, find thoroughly used up, totally worn out, and loudly proclaiming, “WOW!!
 What a ride!”

 The quote reminds me to ask myself how I am living my own life.

 I have not sent out a Laser Coaching Tip! since June because I had the opportunity to spend time with my 84-year-old father as he transited through the worst part of a serious illness.

 My dad and I didn’t get along in my younger years; he wasn’t the best father I thought he “should” be.
 The vein of conversation I had about him was along the lines of, “if he had only helped me with my career choices, or if he had only attended all the father-daughter opportunities that were available to us, or if he hadn’t traveled for work so much, or if he wasn’t so gruff in his communications with me” and so on, “then my life would have been perfect.”

 It wasn’t until I was able to notice that what was missing was my own commitment to be responsible for what I think that I began to have a fulfilling relationship with anyone else.

 Yes, what I actually *thought* about my father (and others) led me to assume that it was his responsibility for me to be happy.
 With coaching at age 30, I began to observe my undermining internal conversations, and then I finally began to discover what my father had contributed to me.
 My 7 siblings and I always had clothes to wear, good healthy meals on our table, the experience of traveling the world and life in another country, and an education in good schools.
 This led me to the realization that I can take on anything and be as successful as I commit to be.

 By learning to shift my way of thinking, in this case with my dad, I’ve been privileged to learn who my father has been in life.